Can I transfer my UK pension to New Zealand?

 Since 2017, all pensions transferred from the UK to New Zealand must be put into a Qualifying Recognised Overseas Pension Scheme (QROPS) or a Self-Invested Personal Pension (SIPP).

-There are certain tax advantages to using QROPS, which features a range of benefits, including:
+There are certain tax and investment implications to using QROPS pension, or ROPS, which features a range of benefits, including:

-• QROPS offer a much broader choice of investments from across the global market, potentially boosting the growth potential of your funds.
+- QROPS offer a broad choice of investments from across the global market, which may give you access to more investments than your current pension.

 What are the rules for transferring my pension to New Zealand?